 A lack of staffing can create havoc on a project.
 Contractors walk a fine line between keeping labor costs down and paying workers enough to keep them motivated to remain on the job to its completion.
 A misstep here can be disastrous.

 If you find yourself on a project with a lot of red flags, you may face a legal dispute before you can put it to bed.
-Consulting with your South Florida construction law attorney before the matter escalates can be a cheaper option than waiting until you get served with a lawsuit.
+Consulting with your South Florida construction law attorneys before the matter escalates can be a cheaper option than waiting until you get served with a lawsuit.